jmicko/coinbot/docs/PROJECT_MAP.md

 Current gaps:

 - There is no root-level script to start both apps.
-- There is no checked-in container/Podman database setup.
 - The server expects a PostgreSQL database to already exist.
 - `dbUpgrade()` is not yet a complete blank-database bootstrap.